 In essence, Dinwiddie is prepared to adapt to whatever minutes he’s given and whatever role the Mavs want him to accept.

 “I’m always trying to win the game, so every decision I’m making is with that in mind,” Dinwiddie said.
-“I’m not coming in with pre-conceived notioSpencerns or anything like that.
+“I’m not coming in with preconceived notioSpencerns or anything like that.
 But then two, probably because my basketball road has been very up and down.

 “I wasn’t the No. 1 recruit in high school.
-So, in every point and time you kind of had to figure out how to play with a different team, a different big-time player.
+So, at every point you kind of had to figure out how to play with a different team, a different big-time player.
 It could be that the big man is the big-time guy, so now you’re feeding him.
 It could be that there’s another guard that you’re playing off of.
 And then sometimes you are the guy, too.”

-In so many ways, Dinwiddie is sort of a security blanket for the Mavs, someone every team covets.
+In so many ways, Dinwiddie is a security blanket for the Mavs, someone every team covets.
 Then again, it also helps that he came into training camp well aware of coach Jason Kidd’s system.

 “The depth of our team, when you look at Spencer, he definitely helps us,” Kidd said.
 “He gives us options that we might haven’t had here before.
+We know what he’s capable of doing.
+So, hopefully we can get him on the floor with the right combination.”

 That’s a plan MavsSpencer forward Maxi Kleber knows should work.